shriram-jagan/pyminiweather/README.md

 We focus on the serial implementation of the [MiniWeather](https://github.com/mrnorman/miniWeather) app using two backends that support array-based programming: NumPy/SciPy and [cuPyNumeric](https://github.com/nv-legate/cupynumeric).
 While NumPy only allows single threaded execution of the program, cuPyNumeric will allow execution on multiple GPUs/CPUs/OMPs with no code change to the serial code demonstrating significant improvement in developer productivity.
 This obviates the need for expertise in distributed computing for users interested in solving large problems in scientific computing.

 ## Learning Objectives
--  Learn the difference between the array-based implementation and element wise implementation of a PDE solver
+-  Learn the difference between the array-based implementation and element-wise implementation of a PDE solver
-   - Learn how to transform nested for loops into array-based codes
+   - Learn how to transform nested for loops into array-based equivalents
    - Learn how to handle temporary variables found in element-wise codes
 -  Learn how to develop a simple PDE solver using NumPy and/or cuPyNumeric